Is Your Wearable Feeling the Burn? Examining the Accuracy of Fitness Tracker Calorie Counters

 Consumer Reports also uses heart-rate monitor accuracy in its evaluation criteria for fitness trackers but includes no calorie burn information.

-“Calorie counters are never particularly accurate,” says Tamara Jones, an NASM-certified personal trainer, and owner of The Pilates Circuit in New York City.
+“Calorie counters are never particularly accurate,” says Tamara Jones, a NASM-certified personal trainer and owner of The Pilates Circuit in New York City.
 “It’s incredibly difficult to consider all the complicated elements of burning a calorie.”

 Jones encourages her clients to wear trackers for other reasons: